pieterjandesmedt/vite-et-reves/content/captains-log/2020-01-03-lanzarote.md

 {{< image src="IMG_8911.jpg" alt="" ratio="3x2" >}}

-We walked back around sunset and had a well-deserved pizza (_7 sensi_, recommended).
+We walked back around sunset and had a well-deserved pizza (pizzeria _7 sensi_, recommended).

 {{< image src="IMG_8926.jpg" alt="" ratio="3x2" >}}

-At night I had to read the Wikipedia page on the [Krakatau eruption of 1883](https://en.wikipedia.org/wiki/1883_eruption_of_Krakatoa) as a bedtime story.
+Since being on volcanic islands had piqued the kids' interest, I had to read the Wikipedia page on the [Krakatau eruption of 1883](https://en.wikipedia.org/wiki/1883_eruption_of_Krakatoa) as a bedtime story.
 The boys were suitably impressed by so much natural violence.